 Ingredients & Substitutions

-- Milk – you can use any kind of milk you’d like here, but the richer the better, please don’t use skim milk or boxed nut/coconut milks which can curdle.
-I use canned full fat coconut milk and it always works out really well.
+- Milk – you can use any kind of milk you’d like here, but the richer the better, please don’t use skim milk or boxed nut/coconut milk which can curdle.
+I use canned full-fat coconut milk and it always works out really well.

-- Chai tea spices – you’re looking for the Indian chai tea that is loose, not chai tea bags.
-If you wanted to steep tea bags in the milk, that is any option.
+- Chai tea spices – you’re looking for Indian chai tea that is loose, not chai tea bags.
+If you want to steep tea bags in the milk, that is an option.
 But I love the traditional Indian chai with the spices right in the latte.

 - Vanilla extract – rounds out the chai tea spices and brings this whole latte up a notch.